 Insurance companies look to any situation that would allow them to minimize or deny a claim.
 When you experience latency issues and don’t seek medical care, insurance adjusters may consider this a sign that you did not suffer injuries and don’t need the compensation.

-It’s advisable to seek medical care after an accident and speak with a lawyer before dealing with insurance companies.
+It’s advisable to seek medical care after an accident and speak with a Chicago car accident lawyer before dealing with insurance companies.
 A medical exam can help you determine if you suffered an injury and start the treatment you deserve.